Offshore Trusts for Inheritance Protection

 An offshore trust avoids this problem entirely.
 Cook Islands law governs the trust, and U.S. courts have no authority over the Cook Islands trustee.
 It does not matter where the beneficiary lives.
 The creditor’s only path to the trust assets runs through the Cook Islands, where the procedural barriers make enforcement impractical.

-The tradeoff is cost.
-A domestic dynasty trust costs less to establish and maintain.
-An offshore trust costs $20,000 to $25,000 to establish and $5,800 to $10,500 annually.
+A domestic dynasty trust costs less to establish and maintain than an offshore trust.
+An offshore trust costs $20,000 to $25,000 to establish and $5,000 to $8,000 per year to maintain.
 For families whose primary concern is estate tax planning and orderly succession, a domestic trust may be sufficient.
 For families whose beneficiaries face real litigation risk—physicians, business owners, developers—the offshore structure provides protection that a domestic dynasty trust cannot guarantee.

 Tax Treatment

 An offshore trust used for inheritance protection does not change the tax treatment of inherited assets.
-The trust is treated as a foreign grantor trust for U.S. tax purposes.
-All income flows through to the grantor’s personal return during the grantor’s lifetime.
+The trust is treated as a foreign grantor trust for U.S. tax purposes during the grantor’s lifetime, so all trust income flows through to the grantor’s personal return.
 After the grantor’s death, the trust becomes a foreign nongrantor trust, and distributions to U.S. beneficiaries are taxable to the beneficiary.

 Inherited assets that receive a stepped-up basis at the original owner’s death retain that basis when transferred into the offshore trust.
 The trust does not create additional estate tax liability beyond what would apply to any irrevocable trust.
-The IRS reporting obligations (Forms 3520, 3520-A, and FBAR) apply throughout the trust’s life, including after the settlor’s death when the beneficiaries assume reporting responsibility.
+IRS reporting obligations (Forms 3520, 3520-A, and FBAR filings) apply throughout the trust’s life, including after the settlor’s death when the beneficiaries assume reporting responsibility.
+A CPA experienced in foreign-trust reporting handles these filings; the work is not the attorney’s.

 When Inheritance Protection Justifies an Offshore Trust

-Families who want multigenerational protection—shielding not just their children but their grandchildren from future creditors—face the clearest case.
+Families who want multigenerational protection, shielding not just their children but their grandchildren from future creditors, divorces, and lawsuits, face the clearest case.
 The offshore trust continues indefinitely under Cook Islands law, and each generation receives the same protection without re-establishing the structure.
+Beneficiaries who marry, accumulate professional liability, or face future business risk inherit into a vehicle already built to handle those events.